cillustrisimo/blockchain_learning/README.md

-# Baby's First Blockchain
+# Some Thoughts

 ---

-Making this mainly for my own learning purposes...
+Making this mainly for my own learning purposes.
+An exercise in cryptography and OOP.
+Truth be told, I am not the <i> biggest </i>
+fan of cryptocurrency, but I am curious about non-financial applications of blockchain.
+In any case, to be a good critic, one should still understand the technology, so here I am.